DamoM73/anvil-python-tutorials/16_user_service.md

 ### Call the update user function

-Now that we have the a server-sdie function we need to call it, so return to the code of **SetDetailsComponent**.
+Now that we have the a server-side function we need to call it, so return to the code of **SetDetailsComponent**.

 Replace line 30 with the highlighted text.